 Dealing with psychological drama is easier said than done.
 The massive assault of a SCI can leave a person overwhelmed with a rollercoaster of emotions than can take a lifetime to settle down.

 However, it must be noted that psychological well-being is imperative for physical well-being too.
-There are well-trained counselors and psychiatrists who can help the injured person navigate the rough journey.
+There are well-trained counsellors and psychiatrists who can help the injured person navigate the rough journey.

 Denial, sandness, anger, bargaining and acceptance are the five stages of grief.
 The first four stages are common for most people with Complete SCI.
 But acceptance is the first step to overall rehabilitation.
 Only when the person accepts his or her physical condition, can they move on and kickstart the process of getting life back on track.